rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/guidelines/rocky_logos_guidelines.md

 * **General Theme**: Each Rocky release has a codename, and thus is the general theme.
 Examples.
     * Rocky 8: `Green Obsidian` - Submissions only to extras
     * Rocky 9: `Blue Onyx` - This should be generally a blue theme/color scheme
+    * Rocky 10: `Red Quartz` - This should be generally a red-like theme/color scheme
 * **Required Resolution(s) for Normal Submissions**:
     * Resolution must **not** exceed nor fall below: 4092x3072